-The mini-suite only adds an additional 50 square feet of space over the standard balcony stateroom, but it’s put to good use with the addition of a tub in the bathroom and a small walk-in closet.
+The Mini-Suite only adds an additional 50-square-feet of space over the standard balcony stateroom, but it’s put to good use with the addition of a tub in the bathroom and a small walk-in closet off the main room.
 There is also a more separated (if still compressed) living area next to the balcony, with a couch, desk, and second television.

 The bedroom is not upgraded greatly over the smaller staterooms, with two twin beds that can be made into a single queen bed and limited extra space.